 Champagne Jeeper Grande Réserve Blanc de Blancs

-A surprising, yet memorably named Champagne house that got its moniker from the jeep gifted to the estate proprietor by American soldiers following world war two in to thank him for his recognition of his service.
+A surprising, yet memorably named Champagne house that got its moniker from the jeep gifted to the estate’s proprietor by American soldiers following world war two in recognition of his service.
 This is a rich, opulent style of Champagne, fermented in oak and aged on its lees for 5 years.
-Toasty, brioche, grilled hazelnut aromas feature on the nose, underscored by ripe lemon and orchard fruit hints.
+Toasty, brioche, grilled hazelnut aromas feature on the nose, underscored by hints of ripe lemon and orchard fruit.
 Zesty acidity and fine bubbles are nicely matched by a concentrated core, creamy texture and brut dosage.